Jeff Garlin: Film and television

 From 1997 to 1999, Garlin spent three seasons on NBC's Mad About You in the role of Marvin.
-He co-stars in and executive produces the HBO series Curb Your Enthusiasm.
+He co-starred in and executive produced the HBO series Curb Your Enthusiasm.
 Garlin had a recurring role on the series Wizards of Waverly Place as Uncle Kelbo, appearing in three episodes over the first three seasons.

 After making an uncredited début as Gut Gut in Spring Break (1983), Garlin earned his first film credit in Dolly Parton's 1992 comedy Straight Talk.
 Garlin had a small role in RoboCop 3 as "Donut Jerk" after a member of the casting crew saw him eat a doughnut while leaving Krispy Kreme with an additional two dozen doughnuts.
 Garlin also had a cameo appearance in Austin Powers: The Spy Who Shagged Me in 1999.

 Other cameo appearances include Run Ronnie Run!, After the Sunset, Fat Albert, and Sleepover.
 Garlin appeared in Steven Soderbergh's Full Frontal (2002) and in Daddy Day Care (2003).
 In 2005, he had a small role in Fun with Dick and Jane.

 In 2008, Garlin appeared in The Rocker as Stan, and played Ed Lawson in Strange Wilderness.
 He lent his voice to the Disney/Pixar films Toy Story 3 and Toy Story 4, as Buttercup.
 Garlin appeared as Sid, alongside Jennifer Aniston and Gerard Butler, in the 2010 comedy action film The Bounty Hunter.
 He played Ed Burch in Laggies, released in 2014.

 Garlin's feature directorial debut, I Want Someone to Eat Cheese With (which he also wrote), premiered to favorable reviews at the 2006 Tribeca Film Festival.
 It opened in September 2007.
 The film co-starred Sarah Silverman and Bonnie Hunt.

 In 2006, Garlin directed This Filthy World, a one-man show performed by director John Waters.
 He was a voice actor in WALL-E (2008), as B. McCrea, the captain of the Axiom spaceship.
 Garlin executive produced the documentary Finding Vivian Maier (2013).

 In 2013, Garlin signed onto the ABC sitcom The Goldbergs, which premiered on September 24, 2013.
 He played Murray Goldberg, the father of the title family.
 In December 2021, as shooting of the show's ninth season neared completion, Garlin left the series following misconduct allegations and investigations by the show's human resources department, initially reported in November 2019.
 For the rest of the season, Garlin's character continued to appear on the show via outtakes, a stand-in, and CGI.
 The character was later killed off in the show's tenth and final season.

 In July 2013, Garlin directed his second film, Dealin' with Idiots, inspired by his experiences with his sons in Little League.
 The entire film was improvised.

 In October 2019, Garlin revealed that he would have a role in Star Wars: The Rise of Skywalker, the final installment of the Star Wars saga, which was released on December 20, 2019.
 Garlin played Junn Gobint.